Krasnokutskii/NamesMemorizer/README.md

 # NamesMemorizer
-In this branch I added saving feature to this project.
+In this branch I added saving feature to this project using UserDefaults.
 Now after relaunching app content remains the same.
 ## Tools used
 - NSCoding
 - encoder